Libensemble/libensemble/docs/platforms/cori.rst

-This line launches libEnsemble with a manager and **three** workers to one allocated compute node, with three nodes available for the workers to launch user applications with the job-controller or a job-launch command.
+This line launches libEnsemble with a manager and **three** workers to one allocated compute node, with three nodes available for the workers to launch user applications with the executor or a job-launch command.

 This is an example of running in :doc:`centralized<platforms_index>` mode;
-if using the :doc:`job_controller<../job_controller/jc_index>`, it should be initiated with ``central_mode=True``. libEnsemble must be run in central mode on Cori because jobs cannot share nodes.
+if using the :doc:`executor<../executor/jc_index>`, it should be initiated with ``central_mode=True``. libEnsemble must be run in central mode on Cori because jobs cannot share nodes.